Fulton, Oswego County, New York: Industrial and commercial history

 When Peter Cailer Kohler (later Nestlé, S.A.) began chocolate production in the United States, Fulton became home to the first U.S. chocolate manufacturing facility, notably producing milk chocolate invented by Peter.
 Many Swiss, skilled in the art of making chocolate, followed the company to Fulton and settled here.
 Many of their descendants still live in the area.
+In 1938, the Nestle Crunch bar was invented at the facility.
 However, in 2003, after more than 100 years, citing the high cost of restoring and updating the aging plant, Nestle closed the factory, leaving four hundred local employees jobless.
 Factory employees hung the Nestlé company flag outside the factory upside down the day the closing was announced by company officials.

 Subsequent to the closing of the Nestlé plant, investors from Ivory Coast purchased the chocolate factory and attempted to reopen it as "New York Chocolate and Confections Company".
 The company filed for bankruptcy and local Oswego County officials tried to find an appropriate buyer for the property so that it could continue to work toward a reopening.
 On June 30, 2010, the plant and its assets were sold again.
 Subsequently, the facility was demolished to allow for redevelopment.
 Facilities currently operating on the site include an Aldi supermarket and a Technical Operations facility for Spectrum.

 The Miller Brewing Company operated a plant in the Town of Volney, (just outside Fulton city limits) from the mid-1970s until its closure in 1994.
 The former plant was partially retrofitted and was used for a short time as an ethanol production facility with only limited production.
 In 2008, the owners filed for bankruptcy and in May, 2009, the facility was sold at auction to Sunoco.
 A retrofit was completed and the facility returned to production of biofuels on June 21, 2010.
 At full production rate, the renovated plant was able to produce in excess of 85 million gallons of fuel-grade ethanol per year, along with 400 million pounds of animal feed annually.

-In September of 2019, Attis Ethanol LLC. purchased the facility from Sunoco, which included a 10 year offtake agreement for the sale of ethanol.
-In March 21, 2019, the ethanol plant was shuttered and the facility was fully idled in August of 2019.
-The facility continued to sit vacant and in October of 2021, the smoke from burning corn in one of the facility's two silos began to overtake the nearby townships.
-The fire was extinguished in October of 2022.
+In September 2019, Attis Ethanol LLC. purchased the facility from Sunoco, which included a 10 year offtake agreement for the sale of ethanol.
+In March 21, 2019, the ethanol plant was shuttered and the facility was fully idled in August 2019.
+The facility continued to sit vacant and in October 2021, the smoke from burning corn in one of the facility's two silos began to overtake the nearby townships.
+The fire was extinguished in October 2022.